 For example, if you’re a wedding photographer, you’re already on location and taking high-quality photos – images that the lucky couple and their family will cherish in any format.

 This is highly appealing to your clients as they have an emotional attachment to the product.
-Plus, you take away the hassle of them printing their digital images.
+Plus, you take away the hassle of printing their digital images.

 It will definitely prove to be a great marketing tool for your photography business.